eslint/eslint/docs/rules/README.md

 * [no-delete-var](no-delete-var.md) - disallow deletion of variables
 * [no-return-assign] - disallow use of assignment in return statement
 * [no-label-var](no-label-var.md) - disallow labels that share a name with a variable
+* [wrap-iife](wrap-iife.md) - require immediate function invocation to be wrapped in parentheses

 ## Stylistic Issues